or

 Written by Sarah Hastings-Woodhouse

-The MA and the MSc are two of the most popular postgraduate qualifications worldwide.
-But what exactly is an MSc?
-And what is the meaning of an MA degree?
-Which one should you study?
+The Masters of Arts (MA) and the Master of Science (MSc) are two of the most popular postgraduate qualifications worldwide.
+But what exactly is the difference between an MA and an MSc, and which one should you study?
 This guide will cover everything you need to know.

-Perhaps the biggest and most obvious difference between the MA and the MSc is the type of discipline each qualification is offered in.
-As its name suggests, an MA or ‘Master of Arts’ is usually awarded in an Arts or Humanities subject.
-You’ll typically study an MSc of ‘Master of Science’ in a STEM (Science, Technology, Engineering and Mathematics) subject.
+Perhaps the biggest and most obvious difference between the MA and the MSc is that an MA is usually awarded in an Arts or Humanities subject, and an MSc in a STEM (Science, Technology, Engineering and Mathematics) subject.

 Things aren’t quite that simple though!
 There’s no absolute distinction between an MSc and an MA – in fact there are many disciplines which may award either qualification.
 This is most common in the Social Sciences (such as Psychology, Anthropology , Geography or Economics).
 In this case, whether a programme is categorised as an MA or an MSc will usually depend on the specific focus of the course.
 For example: